wpafw/wpafw.org/food.md

 Please note:

-* Drinks are only for Sponsors and Super-Sponsors.
+* Specialty drinks at bar are part of Sponsor and Supersponsor level membership only.

 <div class="columns">
 <div class="column">